-Up-front income verification (UIV) refers to the CCHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits.
-UIV will be used to the extent that these systems are available to the CCHA.
+Up-front income verification (UIV) refers to the PHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits.
+UIV will be used to the extent that these systems are available to the PHA.

 There may be legitimate differences between the information provided by the family and UIV-generated information.
-If the family disputes the accuracy of UIV data, no adverse action can be taken until the CCHA has independently verified the UIV information and the family has been granted an opportunity to contest any adverse findings through the informal review/hearing process of the CCHA.
+If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted an opportunity to contest any adverse findings through the informal review/hearing process of the PHA.

-See Chapter 6 for the CCHA's policy on the use of UIV/EIV to project annual income.
+See Chapter 6 for the PHA's policy on the use of UIV/EIV to project annual income.

-Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System (Mandatory) CCHA s must use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during mandatory reexaminations or recertification of family composition and income in accordance with 24 CFR 5.236 and administrative guidance issued by HUD.
+Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System (Mandatory)

+PHAs must use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during mandatory reexaminations or recertifications of family composition and income in accordance with 24 CFR 5.236 and administrative guidance issued by HUD.
+However, the PHA is not required to verify income information in EIV at annual reexam when Safe Harbor verification is used to determine a family's income [Notice PIH 2023-27].
 The EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for participant families.
 The following policies apply to the use of HUD's EIV system.